COVID-19 vaccine: Dr. Fauci explains why it might not help Americans

 If there’s one holy grail in the world right now it’s the COVID-19 vaccine.
 Governments and private institutions the globe over are pouring billions into finding a cure that could help life return to normal.
 Needless to say, a vaccine wouldn’t just help protect people’s health, it would also have far-reaching economic consequences.

 The problem is, the discovery of a COVID-19 vaccine might not be the cure-all people hope for—at least in America.
-And sitting down with CNN, Dr. Anthony Fauci explained why.
+And sitting down with CNN’s Elizabeth Cohen for the Aspen Institute’s Aspen Ideas Festival, Dr. Anthony Fauci explained why.

 Fauci explained that no vaccine in human history has ever had 100% effectivity rate, which means it prevents everyone who receives the vaccine from catching the disease it’s designed to protect against.
 Fauci pointed out that the most successful vaccine as far as effectiveness goes is the measles vaccine, which protects between 97% and 98% of everyone who receive it.
 The annual flu vaccine, on the other hand, only protects between 40% to 60% of the people who get it.

-Note: This post has been updated to clarify that Fauci’s interview was conducted as part of the Aspen Ideas Festival.